earezki/GluuServer/README.md

 ```
 git clone git@github.com:earezki/gluu-server-box.git
 ```
-Download the base box and provision it. (install the Gluu server)
+Download the base box and provision it.
+It will download the base box and install the Gluu server.
+This may take a few minutes depending on your internet connection.
+Next time, it won't download the base box.
 ```
 vagrant up
 ```